 No one was supposed to know about Yunus Rahmatullah.
-He was abducted and tortured by British troops, then handed to the US and rendered to Bagram Airbase in Afghanistan.
+He was detained by British personnel, then handed to the US and rendered to Bagram Airbase in Afghanistan.

-His identity was reduced to the anonymous ‘Prisoner B’ until our investigators uncovered his name and the events that led to his abduction.
+His identity was reduced to the anonymous ‘Prisoner B’ until Reprieve’s investigators uncovered his name and the events that led to his abduction.

 Yunus lived a decade-long nightmare in the legal black hole of Bagram.
 He was finally released in 2014.

 Yunus Rahmatullah has been through 10 years of unimaginable horror.
 Now that he has finally been able to speak freely to his lawyers, there is no longer any doubt that the British government bears responsibility for his illegal rendition to Bagram.

 In 2004, after major combat operations ended, Yunus went to Iraq to find work.
 Despite having no involvement with any of the fighting in Iraq, Yunus was detained by British forces and handed over to the Americans, who rendered him to Bagram.
 He was never charged and never tried.
 Throughout his horrendous ten-year ordeal, he was never once allowed to meet with his lawyer.